 CLICK HERE to watch the video on YouTube

-Now, I have a lot of professional athletes, moms, dads, and kids come to me.
+Now, I have a lot of professional athletes, moms, dads, and kids coming to me.

 About the Suspension Trainer

-He was blown up by a roadside bomb and had a messed up back and also a shoulder.
+He was blown up by a roadside bomb and had a messed-up back and a shoulder.

-Here’s the thing, with that military guy and also myself, I am using this as an example right now for you, we rehabbed him and myself with this apparatus.
+Here’s the thing: I am using this as an example right now for you with that military guy and myself.
+We rehabbed him and myself with this apparatus.

-Robinson Cano of the Yankees, one of the highest paid players ever, hired me because of this apparatus to take his game up a little bit and just be able to push the notch and the level up on his fitness because suspension training believes and it executes and it delivers something that you can’t get anywhere else.
+Robinson Cano of the Yankees, one of the highest paid players ever, hired me because of this apparatus to take his game up a little bit and be able to push the notch and the level up on his fitness because suspension training believes and it executes.
+It delivers something that you can’t get anywhere else.

 How did I rehab my shoulders?